 Pet food quality is unregulated in the U.S.

-Because the AAFCO is not a governmental agency, however, there’s nothing that stops brands from manufacturing pet food that doesn’t meet these guidelines.
+Because the AAFCO is not a governmental agency, however, nothing stops brands from manufacturing pet food that doesn’t meet these guidelines.
 Furthermore, because there is little regulation of commercial pet food in the U.S., no organization is concerned with the source or quality of the ingredients found in these foods.

 Ultimately, meeting basic health requirements and providing the highest-quality ingredients with species-specific nutrition are two different things that can drastically affect the longevity and quality of your pet’s life.
 Learn to read dog food labels the same way you study your food labels and look at the nutrient profiles.
 You want to provide your dog with complete and balanced nutrition, whether you use wet dog food or dry dog food.

 If you’re looking for hypoallergenic dog food options, we’d recommend this excellent guide.

 These words aren’t universally defined within the industry or regulated by the FDA and can mean whatever the manufacturer wants.

 Use a dog food guide to choose what’s best for your dog

-Like anything else you buy or put into your body, research can make all the difference.
+Research can make all the difference, like anything you buy or put into your body.
 If you don’t want to be fooled by all these “new” formulas coming to market, then you’ll need to know what to look for to ensure you buy the best dog food brands.

 Check out their helpful infographic to see a comprehensive list of factors that make pet food healthy for pups.